Chapel Viamala

 Description

-Originally, St. Mary Magdalene was a branch of the parish church of St. Lorenz in Paspels.
-When the chapel, a simple geostatic hall church with a retracted apse, was built is unclear; However, it is certain that it is of Romanesque origin.
-The chapel and the Dusch farm belonged to the possessions of the Barons of Vaz in the 13th century and were donated to the Premonstratensian monastery of Churwalden.
-In the Churwalden Urbar of 1508, the chapel is mentioned for the first time in a document: «Sequitur unsers gotzhus zins von den gutern, die gehorend den zwayen capellen Sant Lorentzen und Sant Maria Magdalena in Tumilser kirchspel gelegen die mirsamt iren zehenden, zinsen und gutern unserer gotzhus aygen sind".
-They are not listed in the papal confirmations of the monastery's possessions of 1208; when the handover to Churwalden Abbey took place is uncertain.
-After the Reformation in the 16th century, the chapel initially stood unused until it was handed over to the Catholic parish of Paspels by Churwalden Abbey in 1786.
+Originally, St. Maria Magdalena was a branch of the parish church of St. Lorenz in Paspels.
+It is unclear when the chapel, a simple ogee-shaped hall church with a recessed apse, was built, but it is certain that it is of Romanesque origin.
+In the 13th century, the chapel and the Dusch farm belonged to the Barons of Vaz and were donated to the Premonstratensian monastery of Churwalden.
+The chapel is first mentioned in the Churwalden land register of 1508: "Sequitur unsers gotzhus zins von den gutern, die gehorend den zwayen capellen Sant Lorentzen und Sant Maria Magdalena in Tumilser kirchspel gelegen welche mirsamt iren zehenden, zinsen und gutern unseres gotzhus aygen sind".
+They are not listed in the papal confirmation of the monastery property from 1208; it is uncertain when the transfer to the Churwalden monastery took place.
+After the Reformation in the 16th century, the chapel initially stood unused until it was handed over to the Catholic parish of Paspels by the Churwalden monastery in 1786.

 Directions